0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 The system thread waits for two minutes and removes the entry.
 We have to "fake" the pid to avoid ambiguity conflicts(i.e. a new process is created with the same pid that have just been terminated.)<br/>

 ### Blocking a mapped page writer write without breaking the system
 So a process may be able to modify a large number of mappings before the mapped page writer activates.
-This is a challenge as we can't prevent those modifications from occuring by killing the process, the paging writes have already been "scheduled" .
-The PTEs will be marked as dirty and as a result the corresponding PFNs modified bit will be set.
+This is a challenge as we can't prevent those modifications from occuring simply by killing the process, the paging writes have already been "scheduled" and as such The PTEs will be marked as dirty, causing the corresponding PFNs modified bit to be set.
 Once we know a ransomware is executing, and is using memory mapped I/O to encrypt files, it's only right to prevent any modification to a file that is backed by a R/W section created by the said ransomware, Especially since we use a statistical approach to identify encryption.
 We can't block the write (i.e. by returning access denied and ```FLT_PREOP_COMPLETE```), if we did the PFN would have remained modified, inevtibaly causing the mapped page writer to trigger again.
 One option could be to lie and "successfully" complete the IRP.

 ```cpp